DJB-019 LCD Oscilloscope Module |

 Firmware Updates and PC Interface

-Using the boot loader to update the firmware is quite easy and JYE Tech provides good documentation on how to use the boot loader and the AVRubd program with a serial interface.
 JYE Tech provides schematics for a TTL to RS-232 level interface but I chose to use a Max232 which required fewer parts.
 I verified the serial interface by uploading this screen capture from the LCD oscilloscope.

 DJB-019 Serial interface schematic

-Firmware level -092 adds trigger output to cascade multiple scopes for multi-channel display.
+FW version -092: added trigger output to cascade multiple scopes for multi-channel display.

 Panel